Apply an animation effect to text or objects

 On the Animations tab, click Add Animation, and pick an animation effect.

-There are four different types of animation effects in PowerPoint 2013:
+There are four different types of animation effects:

-Entrance effects.
-For example, you can make an object fade gradually into focus, fly onto the slide from an edge, or bounce into view.
+Entrance effects make an object fade gradually into focus, fly onto the slide from an edge, or bounce into view.

-Exit effects.
-These effects include making an object fly off of the slide, disappear from view, or spiral off of the slide.
+Exit effects include making an object fly off of the slide, disappear from view, or spiral off of the slide.

-Emphasis effects.
-Examples include making an object shrink or grow in size, change color, or spin on its center.
+Emphasis effects include making an object shrink or grow in size, change color, or spin on its center.

-Motion Paths.
-You can use these effects to make an object move up or down, left or right, or in a star or circular pattern (among other effects).
+You can use Motion Paths to make an object move up or down, left or right, or in a star or circular pattern (among other effects).
 You also can draw your own motion path.